 The Office of Bridges and Structures initiates the report with additional information included by the Project Engineer following completion of construction.
-A "Bridge Inventory Database" was developed in Microsoft Access 2000.
-This database is maintained by the Office of Transportation Data with design data input by the Office of Bridges and Structures and construction data input from the Project Engineer administering the project.
+A “Bridge Inventory Database” was developed in Microsoft Access 2000.
+This database is maintained by the Office of Research & Analytics with design data input by the Office of Bridges and Structures and construction data input from the Project Engineer administering the project.

 The “Bridge Inventory Report” database is located in the following server address:

 The “Bridge Inventory Reports” are processed through this database as follows:

 § Office of Bridges and Structures will initiate the report by completing the Section A portion.
 Once completed the Section A portion is submitted into the “Bridge Inventory Database” in “Access” and is available to users.
 For situations where the Project Engineer is unable to locate a completed Section A in the “Bridge Inventory Database”, contact the Office of Bridges & Structures for assistance.
 You will need to provide the county, project number, and structure design number when requesting assistance.